sveltia/sveltia-cms/README.md

     - [Collection-specific assets](#using-a-custom-media-folder-for-a-collection) are listed for easy selection, while all assets are displayed in a separate tab[^19].
     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
+More services will be added later.
 - String, Text and Markdown
   - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.
 - New widgets